Genetic representation: Representations in some popular evolutionary algorithms

-Genetic algorithms (GAs) typically linear representations; these are often, but not always, binary.
+Genetic algorithms (GAs) are typically linear representations; these are often, but not always, binary.
 Holland's original description of GA used arrays of bits.
 Arrays of other types and structures can be used in essentially the same way.
 The main property that makes these genetic representations convenient is that their parts are easily aligned due to their fixed size.
 This facilitates simple crossover operation.
-Variable length representations were also explored in genetic algorithms, but crossover implementation is more complex in this case.
+Depending on the application, variable-length representations have also been successfully used and tested in evolutionary algorithms (EA) in general and genetic algorithms in particular, although the implementation of crossover is more complex in this case.

-Evolution strategy uses linear real-valued representations, e.g. an array of real values.
+Evolution strategy uses linear real-valued representations, e.g., an array of real values.
 It uses mostly gaussian mutation and blending/averaging crossover.

 Genetic programming (GP) pioneered tree-like representations and developed genetic operators suitable for such representations.
 Tree-like representations are used in GP to represent and evolve functional programs with desired properties.

 Human-based genetic algorithm (HBGA) offers a way to avoid solving hard representation problems by outsourcing all genetic operators to outside agents, in this case, humans.
 The algorithm has no need for knowledge of a particular fixed genetic representation as long as there are enough external agents capable of handling those representations, allowing for free-form and evolving genetic representations.